Search Engine Optimization (SEO) Updates

 Throughout 2018, SEMRush has been making significant efforts to improve data-synthesizing across platforms.
 We are already trying out some of these new features which allow us to layer Search Console and Google Analytics data directly onto SEMRush reports.

 May 28, 2018 | Authority Score

 Authority Score is a new metric available under Backlinks Analytics that shows how beneficial a backlink can be.
-Backlinks continue to be a major ranking factor indicator for Google and other search engines, but quality of links will only grow in importance.
-With this new tool, marketers can take a more data-driven approach to pursuing backlinks to their website.
+Backlinks continue to be a major ranking factor indicator for Google and other search engines, but the quality of links will only grow in importance.
+With this new tool, marketers can take a more data-driven approach to pursue backlinks to their website.

 May 23, 2018 | Track Your Baidu Rankings with Position Tracking

-Rank tracking is now available for Chinese search engine, Baidu.
+Rank tracking is now available for the Chinese search engine, Baidu.
 While Google is the largest and most popular search in the United States, Baidu is the largest and most popular in China.
 This feature is great for those that do business internationally or for promoting your brand in China.

 April 09, 2018 | Updates to the Brand Monitoring Tool

 SEMrush has introduced a few updates to Brand Monitoring, including a new Backlinks tab in the Statistics report, Backlinks by Day chart, and Top Backlinks chart.
 Another feature is Link to URL filter in the Mentions tab that allows users to view all brand mentions that contain a specific backlink.
 This new tool allows marketers to see at what pace their backlink strategy is being implemented, and get an idea of how certain pieces of content are being used as resources.

 April 05, 2018 | Optimize Website Speed with Site Audit

 March 27, 2018 | SEO Writing Assistant Extension for Google Docs